MURIVESTNairobi Private Office

 Real Estate Intelligence

-Nairobi’s commercial market is undergoing structural rebalancing.
-Capital is concentrating in Grade A office, logistics, and mixed-use corridors, while secondary stock continues to dilute pricing power and occupancy.
+Nairobi's commercial market is undergoing structural rebalancing.
+Capital is concentrating in Grade A office, logistics, and mixed-use corridors, while secondary stock continues to dilute pricing power and occupancy across the metro area.

 Westlands · Gigiri · Karen